dedis/onet/simul/README.md

     15
     31

-It can also be set for each individual experiment:
+Alternatively, it can be set for each individual experiment:

     Simulation = "ExampleHandlers"
     Servers = 16